-- Failure to provide a service - Inadequate standard of service - Treatment by or attitude of a member of staff - Disagreement with the way a decision has been administered, though not the decision itself, where the customer cannot use another procedure (for example an appeal) to resolve the matter - The organisation's failure to follow the appropriate administrative process.

-4.8 Certain types of complaint fall outside of the scope of this policy and need to be dealt with through other mechanisms, these include:

-(1) Grievances by existing, or former, employees about their employment.
-These need to be referred to the Human Resources Department to consider under their policies and procedures.

-(2) Issues for which statutory appeal bodies or tribunals have been established, for example, The Appeals Service (for Benefit appeals), The Planning Inspectorate (for Planning appeals).

-(3) Complaints which amount to a disagreement with the Council about its decision rather than the way the decision has been administered (e.g. the level of the Council Tax, allocating council properties in accordance with its policy).

-(4) Complaints regarding a decision made by the Council when exercising its regulatory powers (e.g. licensing, serving notices) or undertaking its statutory duties (e.g. making a decision on a homelessness claim) unless the complaint relates to the way the matter has been administered.
+- Failure to provide a service - Inadequate standard of service - Treatment by or attitude of a member of staff - Disagreement with the way a decision has been administered, though not the decision itself, where the customer cannot use another procedure (for example an appeal) to resolve the matter - The organisation's failure to follow the appropriate administrative process. - 4.8 Certain types of complaint fall outside of the scope of this policy and need to be dealt with through other mechanisms, these include: - (1) Grievances by existing, or former, employees about their employment.
+These need to be referred to the Human Resources Department to consider under their policies and procedures. - (2) Issues for which statutory appeal bodies or tribunals have been established, for example, The Appeals Service (for Benefit appeals), The Planning Inspectorate (for Planning appeals). - (3) Complaints which amount to a disagreement with the Council about its decision rather than the way the decision has been administered (e.g. the level of the Council Tax, allocating council properties in accordance with its policy). - (4) Complaints regarding a decision made by the Council when exercising its regulatory powers (e.g. licensing, serving notices) or undertaking its statutory duties (e.g. making a decision on a homelessness claim) unless the complaint relates to the way the matter has been administered.

-(5) Matters, which are or could reasonably be expected to be the subject of court or tribunal proceedings.

-(6) Complaints which amount to a disagreement with or refusal to accept a rule of law which the Council is applying.

-(7) Complaints about Elected Member's conduct.
-These are handled by the Monitoring Officer.

-(8) Complaints which amount to a request for service e.g. noise nuisance, flytipping Head of Service unless it relates to how the Council is administering the request for service.

-(9) Complaints which constitute an allegation of fraud and/or corruption will need to be dealt with under the Whistle Blowers Policy, these are handled by the Monitoring Officer.

-(10) Complaints which constitute a hate incident will need to be dealt with under the procedures covering the reporting of hate incidents, please refer to the Council's Hate Crime and Incident Reporting and Guidance.

-(11) Complaints naming officers need to be assessed by the Officer responsible for the management of complaints for action and may be directed to the Human Resources Department to consider whether they need to be dealt with under their procedures or dealt with within the complaints procedure.

-(12) Dissatisfaction with the organisation's policy.
-Although both Councils recognise that service users make complaints that are disagreements with local or national policies, these will be dealt with as 'comments'.

-(13) Complaints which have been investigated and been through the complaints system fully.

-(14) Complaints which are being or have been dealt with by the Local Government & Social Care Ombudsman or Housing Ombudsman.

-(15) Complaints which amount to a petition.
-Whilst both Councils welcome petitions, these are handled by the Council's Governance Section under the Councils' Petition Schemes.

-(16) Complaints about the conduct of an election, which is the responsibility of the Returning Officer, rather than an administrative function of the Council.
-District Council electoral registration will fall within scope of the policy.
-Complaints about these need to be assessed by the officer responsible for the management of complaints and the Monitoring Officer for the relevant action.

-(17) Compensation claims.
-These are handled by the Council's Finance Department and the Council's Insurers, however complaints about how the claim has been handled by staff will fall within the scope of the policy.

-4.9 The Council will adopt a three stage complaint process as follows:
+- (5) Matters, which are or could reasonably be expected to be the subject of court or tribunal proceedings. - (6) Complaints which amount to a disagreement with or refusal to accept a rule of law which the Council is applying. - (7) Complaints about Elected Member's conduct.
+These are handled by the Monitoring Officer. - (8) Complaints which amount to a request for service e.g. noise nuisance, flytipping Head of Service unless it relates to how the Council is administering the request for service. - (9) Complaints which constitute an allegation of fraud and/or corruption will need to be dealt with under Whistle Blowers Policy. - (10) Complaints which constitute a racist incident will need to be dealt with under the procedures covering the reporting of racial incidents. - (11) Complaints naming officers need to be assessed by the Officer responsible for the management of complaints for action and may be directed to the Human Resources Department to consider whether they need to be dealt with under their procedures or dealt with within the complaints procedure. - (12) Dissatisfaction with the organisation's policy.
+Although both Councils recognise that service users make complaints that are disagreements with local or national policies, these will be dealt with as 'comments'. - (13) Complaints which have been investigated and been through the complaints system fully. - (14) Complaints which are being or have been dealt with by the Local Government & Social Care Ombudsman or Housing Ombudsman. - (15) Complaints which amount to a petition.
+Whilst both Councils welcome petitions, these are handled by the Council's Governance Section under the Councils' Petition Schemes. - (16) Complaints about the conduct of an election, which is the responsibility of the Returning Officer, rather than an administrative function of the Council.
+Some elements of District Council elections may fall within scope of the policy.
+Complaints about these need to be assessed by the Customer Service and Improvement Department and the Monitoring Officer for the relevant action. - (17) Compensation claims.
+These are handled by the Council's Finance Department and the Council's Insurers, however complaints about how the claim has been handled by staff will fall within the scope of the policy. - 4.9 The Council will adopt a three stage complaint process as follows: